m15a/purescript-treen/README.md

 # purescript-treen
-Print anything as tree-like format.
+Print anything in a tree-like format.